-In contrast to other sites and regions, a relative humid and warm phase during the LIA is interfered from the high resolution Cambara do Sul record as an expansion of Weinmannia in the Araucaria forest is observed.
-In SE Brazil the Lago do Pires and Lagoa Nova record indicate that a dense and closed semi-deciduous forest existed in the region only in the late Holocene period under the current climatic conditions with a ~ 3-month dry seasons.
-In the mountains of SE Brazil (e.g. Serra dos Orgâos record) a reduction of Campos de Altitude occurred 0.9 ka indicating a change to wetter conditions that is broadly coeval with a similar trend in the Lago do Pires record (Fig.11B).
+Lagoa Nova record indicate that a dense and closed semi-deciduous forest existed in the region only in the late Holocene period under the current climatic conditions with a ~ 3 month dry seasons.
+In the mountains of SE Brazil (e.g. Serra dos Orgâos record) a reduction of Campos de Altitude occurred 0.9 ka indicating a change to wetter conditions that is broadly coeval with a similar trend in the Lago do Pires record (Fig. 11b).

-Climate-vegetation interaction in Pampa plains
+4.6 Climate-vegetation interaction in Pampa plains

-This region extends E of the Andes, between 30 and 40°S (Fig. 6F) and is characterized by dominant aeolian landforms marking the structural characteristics of the subsurface geology and climatic gradient of the landscape (Zárate and Tripaldi, 2012).
+This region extends E of the Andes, between 30 and 40° S (Fig. 6f) and is characterized by dominant aeolian landforms marking the structural characteristics of the subsurface geology and climatic gradient of the landscape (Zárate and Tripaldi, 2012).
 The natural vegetation of the Pampa is a tree-less grassland.
-Potential vegetation units can be characterized as: E Pampa, inland Pampa and S Pampa, based on phytosociological characteristics, historical observations on land use, and climatic and geomorphological differences (Tonello and Prieto, 2008; SI-4).
+Potential vegetation units can be characterized as: E Pampa, inland Pampa and S Pampa, based on phytosociological characteristics, historical observations on land use, and climatic and geomorphological differences (Tonello and Prieto, 2008; Supplement).
 The region has a relatively short farming history, since most of the area remained as native grassland until the end of the 19th and the beginning of the 20th century (Viglizzo and Frank, 2006).
-Today, only around 30% of the region is covered by natural or semi-natural grassland.
+Today, only around 30 % of the region is covered by natural or semi-natural grassland.

 In total 9 pollen records were assessed for the last 2 ka.
-All four dating criteria were met in one record only (Lonkoy) and three criteria were matched at Sauce grande (Fig. 12A; Table 3).
-The pollen record of site Hinojales-San Leoncio does not fulfil the four dating criteria, however the record shows important hydrological signals for the last 2 ka and is therefore briefly discussed.
+All four dating criteria were met in one record only (Lonkoy) and three criteria were matched at Sauce Grande (Table 3).
+The pollen record of site Hinojales-San Leoncio does not fulfil the four dating criteria, however the record shows important hydrological signals for the last 2 ka and is therefore briefly discussed (Fig. 12b).

 Aquatic ecosystems are considered sensitive to climatic and/or hydrological variations, and exhibit frequent fluctuations in their water level and extension, leaving flooded or exposed plains.
 The multi-proxy approach allows the identification of responses to natural and/or anthropogenic forcing factors.
-Pollen together with non-pollen palynomorphs and plant macrofossil analysis present similar trends in the lake evolution that support climate to be a regional trigger of change (Stutz et al., 2015).
+Pollen together with non-pollen palynomorphs and plant macrofossil analysis present similar trends in SE Pampa that support climate to be a regional trigger of change (Stutz et al., 2015).
 From 2 to 0.5 ka an instable regional environment with drier climatic conditions than present are inferred from the region, based on halophyte plant communities (Chenopodiaceae) surrounding the lakes whereas Chara and other aquatic plants (e.g. Myriophyllum, Potamogeton) characterized the water bodies.
-Towards ~0.5 ka vegetation switched to Cyperaceae dominance and aquatic plants similar to modern community.
+Towards ~ 0.5 ka vegetation switched to Cyperaceae dominance and aquatic plants similar to modern community.
 Thus, turbid conditions with higher water level and/or extension of surface lakes under more stable environmental conditions are inferred.
-These support humid conditions similar to present with a noticeable increase of precipitation after 0.3 ka, indicated by high Cyperaceae abundances (Fig. 12B).
+These support humid conditions similar to present with a noticeable increase of precipitation after 0.3 ka, indicated by high Cyperaceae abundances.
+However, a integrative multi-proxy approach allow inferring stable conditions and higher salinity values between 1.9 and 0.9 ka and periods of water level fluctuations after 0.9 ka, with high water levels between 0.66 and 0.27 ka.
+These changes may have been caused by fluctuations in precipitation (Fontana, 2005).